HKUDS/RLMRec/README.md

  This is the PyTorch implementation by <a href='https://github.com/Re-bin'>@Re-bin</a> for RLMRec model proposed in this [paper](https://arxiv.org/abs/2310.15950):

  >**Representation Learning with Large Language Models for Recommendation**
- >Xubin Ren, Wei Wei, Lianghao Xia, Lixin Su, Suqi Cheng, Junfeng Wang, Dawei Yin, Chao Huang*
+ >Xubin Ren, Wei Wei, Lianghao Xia, Lixin Su, Suqi Cheng, Junfeng Wang, Dawei Yin, Chao Huang*\
+ >*WWW2024*

 \* denotes corresponding author